 - 2 tablespoons plain full-fat yogurt (optional, but delicious)

-- Preheat grill to medium-high ( see notes for roasting)
+- Preheat grill to medium-high ( see notes below for roasting – 425 F)

 - Make a foil packet with wood chips for smoking.
 Wrap ½ cup of wood chips ( mesquite, alder, apple) in heavy-duty foil and pierce the top, creating an opening in the foil so smoke can escape.
 Place this on the grill.
 See photos.